Bachelor of Science in Exercise Science

 - Physical activity epidemiology

 The health and fitness field is growing fast, with national, state, and local career opportunities.
-From 2012 to 2022, faster than average growth in employment is predicted in a number of areas related to Exercise Science.
+Faster than average growth in employment is predicted in a number of areas related to Exercise Science.
 A recent poll of employers in southern New Jersey found many eager to provide internships and, ultimately, jobs for graduates of an Exercise Science program.

 The undergraduate degree could also enable interested candidates to go on to advanced degree programs such as the Doctorate in Physical Therapy.